Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Exploring MITMProxy

 This is getting exciting.
 First, in pfSense, add a virtual IP for 127.0.1.1 attached to localhost.
-Then, add a NAT rule to temporarily forward port [Private IPs]:8080 to 127.0.1.1:8080 to access the proxy from the LANs.
+Then, add a NAT rule to temporarily forward [Private IPs]:8080 to 127.0.1.1:8080 so the proxy is reachable from the LANs.

 First logs of MITMProxy